shchopraUCSD/ECE260B_Project/single_core/doc/notes.md

 ### Single Core PNR
 - see suggested floorplan image, srams will need appropriate rotation, keep mem\_in on left, sum\_out on right (keeping 2 dual cores, left and right, in mind) and output at bottom (right below psum mem's Q port)
 - for netlist/ subdirectory in hierarchical PNR, have copied the netlist from the synth run *without* the SRAMs (i.e. SRAMs are a black box)
+- remove DCAPs for now since density was too high (same problem as SRAM) --> come back to this later
 ### Single Core GLS
 - TBD.
 - should we use synth netlist? or directly PNR netlist? --> give a run with synth netlist and see